Solving the Canonical Representation and Star System Problems for Proper Circular-Arc Graphs in Log-Space: Canonical arc representations of hypergraphs

 \section{Canonical arc representations of hypergraphs}

-In the \emph{canonical representation problem} for interval (CA) hypergraphs we have, for each input hypergraph, to compute its interval (resp.\ arc) representation such that the resulting interval (resp.\ arc) models are equal for isomorphic input hypergraphs.
-Representations and models produced by an algorithm solving the problem will be called \emph{canonical}.
+In the \emph{canonical representation problem} for CA hypergraphs we have, for each input hypergraph, to compute its arc representation such that the resulting arc models are always equal for isomorphic input hypergraphs.

-Though in other sections we deal with uncolored hypergraphs, note that the notions of a model, a representation, and the canonical representation problem are quite meaningful for edge-colored hypergraphs.